-Asset class Amortisation method and rate Software development costs up to 15 years
+Amortisation method and rate up to 10 years

 Derecognition

 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
 Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in the profit or loss when the asset is derecognised.